WSiqiqi/WSDataset/README.md

 ## Citation

-If you use this dataset, please cite the original paper:
+If you use this dataset, please cite both the original paper and this repository:

 ```bibtex
 @article{cubaynes2022whales,